 The motivation and confidence to pursue my legal career dream

 How does your disability/health condition impact your life and work?

 It has not had a detrimental effect, I have adjusted to the condition and adapted.

 What kind of support have you received from your firm/colleagues?

 What advice would you give others who are thinking of a career in law?

 keep focused and keep on trying, until you have reached your goal, then set new ones.

 How do you see you career progressing from here?

 I have no idea, but I will continue applying, attending events and networking.

-If you aren’t sure if we can cover your expenses, all you need to do is get in touch and ask us at email@example.com.
+If you have any questions, all you need to do is get in touch and ask us at email@example.com.
 This won’t affect your registration at all, and it’ll be kept in confidence by the event organisers, so please just let us know.